Mr-BFF/Mr-BFF/README.md

 BEST MOMENTS
 - Getting Ads on Adsense
-- Knowing basics of a website layout and components
+- Knowing basics of a website layout and components - (HTML, CSS, Javascript)
 - Verifying my website presence and ownership

 Reach out to me if you want to use any components.
 No forking without my permission!